NLeSC-GO-common-infrastructure/marzipan/README.md

 ```bash
 ./build_marzipan.sh
 ```
-This creates the image with tag set to `latest`
+This creates the image with tag set to `latest`.

 ### 4 Run Docker framework to instantiate and provision a (cluster of) VM(s)
 Change back to the root directory of the repository.